renaissanceperiodization/docs/_diet/1.22-beta/faqs.md

 First things first--

-Don't let this cause you to spin out.
-Sure, feel guilty about it, if that's helpful and motivating for you, but don't dwell or ruminate on it.
-Don't beat yourself up.
+Don’t let this cause you to spin out.
+It’s normal to feel a bit guilty when you go off track--that just means you care about your goals.
+But guilt should work for you, not against you.
+Use it as a reminder to get back on track, not as a reason to dwell on it or beat yourself up.

 It is _absolutely_ okay to just write the day off and continue on as planned, without making any adjustments.
 Indeed, that is the baseline RP recommendation.

-However, if this is going to subtly nag at you and lead you to try to get back on track by swagging it (and perhaps unhealthily starving yourself by overcompensating) or even by trying to pull out pencil and paper and do your own calculations, the app has tools to help you to readjust safely.
+However, if this is going to subtly nag at you and lead you to try to get back on track by eyeballing and guessing based on your gut (and perhaps unhealthily starving yourself by overcompensating) or even by trying to pull out pencil and paper and do your own calculations, the app has tools to help you to readjust safely.

 After you're done [checking in](/docs/diet-coach-app/1.22-beta/features/checking-in/) your meals on the "problematic" day...
 1. Go to "Edit schedule" from the "..." (horizontal kabob) overflow menu on the "Schedule" tab.